 Add new equipment or supplies you purchase to the list.
 We realize that often time equipment is shared between 4-H members.
 Please estimate a cost value for any shared equipment.
 (Ex.
-1 set of clippers shared between 3 members 250/3 = 83.00/each)
+1 set of clippers shared between 3 members \$250/3 = 83.00/each)

-Amount & Kind Already Owned or Purchased Purchase Price Example: 3 lead ropes Already Owned 1 feed pan Purchased \$10.00 Note: Juniors are asked to only record t equipment.
-Age and wear and tear decrea he beginning value of Total equipment.
-Age and wear and tear decrease an item's value over time, but this occurrence, know as depreciation, is covered in the senior record book only
+Amount & Kind Already Owned or Purchased Purchase Price Example: 3 rope halters Already Owned 1 feed pan Purchased \$10.00 Note: Juniors are asked to only record the begi equipment.
+Age and wear and tear decrease an ite nning value of Total senior record book only